Jack-Stoetzel/COSC350/Lab09/README.md

 ## Task 3: Multiple Pipes Across a fork/exec

 In this task, you will write a program that has two-way communication between parent and child.
-Use task 2 as a starting point, and add a second pipe to it.
+Use task 2 as a starting point and add a second pipe to it.

 1. Copy pipe3.c to twoPipesParent.c.
 2. Copy pipe4.c to twoPipesChild.c.